snowdrop/cloud-native-lab/HANDS_ON_LAB.md

 The launcher upstream project is at https://github.com/fabric8-launcher

-- Access to the launcher using the following URL `http://launchpad-nginx-my-launcher.HETZNER_IP_ADDRESS.nip.io`
+- Access to the launcher using the following URL `http://launcher-cloud-demo.HETZNER_IP_ADDRESS.nip.io`
 - From the `launcher application` screen, click on `launch` button

 ![](image/launcher.png)

 - Within the deployment type screen, click on the button `I will build and run locally`
-- Next, select your mission : `Cloud Native Development - Demo Frontend`
+- Next, select your mission : `Cloud Native Demo - Frontend`

 ![](image/cloud-native-missions.png)